trailofbits/binrec-tob/README.md

 built copy integrated, but for a custom image you need to build the library (along with the [`s2eget`][5] tool) in [s2e/guest/tools](/s2e/guest/tools/) and copy them into the VM.

+If you use the pre-build [image][8], make sure to name it debian.raw and store it in the qemu-directory.
+Following that, create a link to it with the name debian.s2e.
+The following commands can be used:

+        $ cd qemu
+        $

 ### Running the binary

 S2E builds two QEMU binaries: one unmodified and one with S2E instrumentation to facilitate symbolic execution and